lucide-icons/lucide/packages/lucide-vue/README.md

 # Lucide Vue

-Use the lucide icon library in you Vue app.
+Implementation of the lucide icon library for Vue applications.

+> What is lucide?
+Read it [here](https://github.com/lucide-icons/lucide#what-is-lucide).

 ## Installation